raystack/compass/docs/docs/tour/1-my-first-asset.md

 ## 1.2 Hello, ~~World~~ Asset!

 Let's imagine we have a `postgres` instance that we keep referring to as our `main-postgres`.
 Inside it there is a database called `my-database` that has plenty of tables.
-One of the tables is named `orders`, and below is how you represent that `table` as an Compass' Asset.
+One of the tables is named `orders`, and below is how you represent that `table` as a Compass' Asset.

 ```json
 {